-Applicant has demonstrated an extremely poor track record of debt reduction and elimination efforts, seemingly avoiding the filing of his federal income tax returns for several years as well as failing to make income tax payments, until well after the SOR was issued.
+Applicant has demonstrated a fair track record of debt reduction and elimination efforts, taking a decade to reduce or eliminate most of his unpaid income taxes.
+As for his routine history of failing to timely file his federal income tax returns, he has demonstrated a poor track record.
 Overall, the evidence leaves me with substantial questions and doubts as to Applicant's eligibility and suitability for a position of public trust.
 For all of these reasons, I conclude Applicant has failed to mitigate the trustworthiness concerns arising from his financial considerations.
 See SEAD 4, App.
-A, $\P\P 2(d)(1)$ through AG 2(d)(9).
+A, $\P\P$ 2(d)(1) through AG 2(d)(9).